pivotal-cf/docs-pks/nsxt-generate-pi-cert.hbs.md

 The TKGI API accesses the NSX Manager through an Enterprise Administrator account.
 This superuser account lets TKGI use NSX to create, delete, and modify networking resources for Kubernetes cluster nodes.

-When you configure Tanzu Kubernetes Grid Integrated Edition with NSX as the container networking interface, you must provide the certificate and private key for the NSX Manager Enterprise Administrator account in the **Networking** pane of the Tanzu Kubernetes Grid Integrated Edition tile.
+When you configure {{  vars.product }} with NSX as the container networking interface, you must provide the certificate and private key for the NSX Manager Enterprise Administrator account in the **Networking** pane of the {{  vars.product }} tile.

 See the **NSX Manager Super User Principal Identity Certificate** field in the following screenshot: